404-mind72/House-Price-Prediction/README.md

 This project is a house price prediction application in India using machine learning.
 The model is trained using a public dataset from Kaggle containing various house features such as the number of bedrooms, bathrooms, building area, condition, and number of nearby schools.

 ## 📂 Dataset
-Dataset: House Price India.csv (source: https://www.kaggle.com/datasets/sukhmandeepsinghbrar/house-prices-india)
+Dataset : House Price India.csv (source: https://www.kaggle.com/datasets/sukhmandeepsinghbrar/house-prices-india)
-- Key features used:
+Key features used :
 - bedrooms – number of bedrooms
 - bathrooms – number of bathrooms
 - livingarea – building area (sq ft)
 - condition – condition of the house (scale 1–5)
 - numberofschools – number of schools near the house

-Prediction target:
+Prediction target :
 House price (in dataset currency)

 ## ⚙️ Methodology